 The Recovery Village has services available to treat alcoholism, with locations across the country.
 Reach out to an admissions representative today to begin your journey toward recovery.

 Singh, Gurinder, et al. “Association of psychological disorders with 30-Day readmission rates in patients with COPD.”
-Science Direct, 2016.
-Accessed March 29, 2019.
+CHEST, April 2016.
+Accessed July 28, 2021.

-Schoepf, D., & Heun, R. “Alcohol dependence and physical comorbidity: Increased prevalence but reduced relevance of individual comorbidities for hospital-based mortality during a 12.5-year observation period in general hospital admissions in urban North-West England.”
+Schoepf, D. and Heun, R. “Alcohol dependence and physical comorbidity: Increased prevalence but reduced relevance of individual comorbidities for hospital-based mortality during a 12.5-year observation period in general hospital admissions in urban North-West England.”
 European Psychiatry, June 2015.
-Accessed March 30, 2019.
+Accessed July 28, 2021.